Miche11eU/PET-Image-Denoising-Using-3D-Diffusion-Model/README.md

 ### Data Preparation

-Before running the denoising script, modify the `load_data_for_worker` function in `./scripts/test.py` to align with your data format and dimensions.
-This function is responsible for loading your low-dose PET data into the model.
+The model was trained using PET images with a voxel size of **1.65 × 1.65 × 1.65 mm³**, so **all testing data should be resampled to this voxel size before inference**.
+Also, ensure that the low-dose PET input is converted to **SUV units** prior to being passed into the model.

+By default, our script assumes the test data volume shape is [192, 288, 520].
+The volume is split along the axial axis into 6 overlapping patches** of size [192, 288, 96], each overlapping with its neighbor by 10 pixels, which helps to generate smoother transitions at patch boundaries.

 ### Running the Denoising Script

-We provide a shell script `test_DDPM_3d_mpi.sh` to facilitate the testing process.
+Before running the denoising script, modify the `load_data_for_worker` function and `reverse_2_original_dimension` function in `./scripts/test.py` to align with your data format and dimensions.
+We provide the script `./scripts/test.py` for testing with overlapping patch inference built-in.
+A shell launcher (`test_DDPM_3d_mpi.sh`) is available to assist multi-GPU inference.

-#### Usage
+#### Script Usage

 - `--base_samples`: Path to the `.npz` files containing your low-dose PET images.
-- `--num_samples`: Total number of samples you wish to process.
+- `--num_samples`: Total number of samples to process (typically equals number of patches).
 - `-n`: Number of GPUs to utilize for parallel processing.
-- `--save_dir`: Path to the directory where you want to save the denoised images.
+- `--save_dir`: Output directory to store the denoised image results.

+### Customizing for Different Input Shapes

+For PET volumes of different dimensions (e.g., `[192, 304, 612]`), we provide an example script: `scripts/test_192_304_612.py`, which demonstrates how to:

+- Divide the input into different overlapping patches
+- Adjust the slicing logic and reconstruction scheme accordingly

+Users can refer to this script and modify it to match their own PET volume dimensions and overlapping strategies.
+You are encouraged to use larger overlaps (e.g., >10 pixels) if smoother patch merging is desired.

+### Notes

+- The inference scripts handle patch stitching automatically and convert back to the original input shape after denoising.
+- You may modify the overlap size, number of patches, or patch locations depending on your GPU memory and data characteristics.

 ## Evaluation

 To quantitatively assess the denoising performance, we provide an evaluation script located at `./evaluation/get_ssim_psnr.py`.
-This script computes **SSIM** and **PSNR** between the denoised PET images and the ground-truth normal-dose PET.
+This script computes SSIM and PSNR between the denoised PET images and the ground-truth normal-dose PET.

 ## License